 Student demand for online courses, particularly English 1A and English 5, continues to grow.
 Continued training for faculty in online pedagogy and distance education is crucial, as well as support for faculty professional learning in new online modalities and their concomitant curricular development.
-Our department Online committee is developing a "Third Thursdays" series of workshops focused on equitable and effective practices and pedagogies for online instruction in English courses.
-We would also like to conduct a Summer Institute for Equitable Online English 1A.
+Our department Online committee has developed a workshops focused on equitable and effective practices and pedagogies for online instruction in English courses.